BloomTech-Labs/mydish-be/README.md

     total_saves
   }
 ```
-DELETE `/cookbook/:id` deletes a recipe from the database if the user is the only person who has the recipe in a cookbook. if another user has it saved in a different cookboook, it removes the recipe from the currently logged in user's cookbook.
+DELETE `/cookbook/:id` Delete a recipe from the database if the user is the only person who has the recipe in a cookbook.
+If another user has it saved in a different cookboook, this removes the recipe from the currently logged in user's cookbook.

 ```js
   res = {